qanastek/BAGUETTE/README.md

-# BAGUETTE: Best analysis of Article Given in a UnifiEd approach Through Time Evolution
+# BAGUETTE 🥖: Best analysis of Article Given in a UnifiEd approach Through Time Evolution

 ### Auteurs